 Surface-Enhanced Raman Spectroscopy: Fundamental Research and Practical Applications

-Surface-enhanced Raman spectroscopy (SERS) enhances the Raman signal using molecules adsorbed on rough metal surfaces.
-This interview with 2014 Charles Mann Award winner Richard P. Van Duyne of Northwestern University discusses his group's work with tip-enhanced Raman spectroscopy, single-molecule SERS, a SERS system for glucose analysis, and SERS as a method for analyzing colorants in artworks.
+An interview with 2014 Charles Mann Award winner Richard P. Van Duyne, the Charles E. and Emma H. Morrison Professor of Chemistry at Northwestern University in Evanston, Illinois.
+Van Duyne is known for his research with surface-enhanced Raman spectroscopy (SERS), inventing nanosphere lithography, and developing nanosensors based on localized surface plasmon resonance spectroscopy.
+In this interview, Van Duyne discusses his group’s work with tip-enhanced Raman spectroscopy (TERS), single-molecule SERS, development of a SERS system for glucose analysis, and SERS as a method for identifying organic colorants in artworks.

 Your presentation at SciX 2013 discussed advances in ultrahigh-vacuum TERS, including the first TERS spectra recorded at near-liquid helium temperatures.
 What is the significance of this achievement in terms of probing molecular interactions?

 TERS is a combination of SERS and scanning tunneling microscopy (STM).
 While STM reveals a great deal of chemical information for the case of “flat” or 2-dimensional (2D) molecules, 3D-molecules appear as “blobs” in STM images.
 Now with TERS one can get high-resolution vibrational spectra of the “blobs” that provide clear molecular identification.
 In addition, one can probe the detail of molecule–surface interactions since vibrational spectra are quite sensitive to these interactions.

 What are some other examples of the application of TERS in your laboratory?